asyaharoyan/brainon-django/README.md

 - Provide a filter to make it easy to find lessons
 - Provide a search form to find a specific lesson or teacher's videos
-- Have one shorter video lesson for everyone who has not signed up yet to attract more users
+- Have one shorter video(teaser) lesson for everyone who has not signed up yet to attract more users
 - Provide actual videos instead of pictures
 - Provide 2 sign-up methods for teachers and students
 - Give teachers access to upload their videos